skynav/ttt/README.md

  * The primary developer (skynavga) is using Mac OSX 10.8.3 on an MBP 15" Retina.

  * Work on the first three testing phases is essentially complete as of May 24, 2013; however, the fourth phase remains work in progress, and, as such, users should not rely upon it until this documentation indicates it is (reasonably) complete.

-## Additional Semantic Tests Implemented

- * Error if style attribute IDREF does not reference a style element.
-(8.2.1)
- * Error if style attribute IDREF references a style element that is not a descendant of styling element.
-(8.2.1)
- * Warn if same IDREF appears more than once in specified tts:style attribute without intervening IDREF.
-(8.2.1)
- * Error if tts:extent attribute uses a negative length value.
-(8.2.7)
- * Notify if tts:fontFamily attribute uses quoted generic family name.
-(8.2.8)
- * Error if tts:fontSize attribute uses a negative length value.
-(8.2.9)
- * Error if tts:fontSize attribute uses different units when two length expressions are specified.
-(8.2.9)
- * Error if tts:lineHeight attribute uses a negative length value.
-(8.2.12)
- * Warn if tts:opacity attribute uses a legal xs:float value outside the range [0,1].
-(8.2.13)
- * Warn if tts:origin attribute uses a negative length value.
-(8.2.14)
- * Error if tts:padding attribute uses a negative length value.
-(8.2.16)
- * Error if tts:textOutline attribute uses a negative length value for thickness or blur radius.
-(8.2.20)
- * Error if loop in sequence of chained style references.
-(8.4.1.3)
- * Error if region attribute IDREF does not reference a region element.
-(9.2.1)

 ## To Do (Essential)